CALL FOR PAPERS 2025

 KEY DATES

-• Deadline for submitting selected texts for evaluation and publication as book chapters with ISBN: 15 January 2024 (inclusive).
+• Deadline for submitting selected texts for evaluation and publication as book chapters with ISBN: 11 January 2026 (included).

 Este sitio web utiliza cookies para que usted tenga la mejor experiencia de usuario.
 Si continúa navegando está dando su consentimiento para la aceptación de las mencionadas cookies y la aceptación de nuestra política de cookies, pinche el enlace para mayor información.plugin cookies